Web hosting for developers: in search of the best provider

 - Liquid Web is very confident in its ability to keep your site alive and well all the time.
 It’s so confident that you get a 100% SLA guarantee in place.
 More so, if the site happens to be down at any time, you’ll be compensated 10 times the amount of downtime.

-- Lastly, if you’d like to sell hosting services to your clients, Liquid Web offers 3 reseller plans priced from $99/mo up to $259/mo.
+- Lastly, if you’d like to sell hosting services to your clients, Liquid Web allows doing so even on its VPS plans.

-Now looking at the options, Liquid Web offers 4 standard VPS plans priced from $15/mo to $95/mo.
+Now looking at the options, Liquid Web offers 4 standard VPS plans priced from $25.00/month to $105.00/month.
 However, you can also get the “bundle” option of each plan by paying a little extra.
 This gets you additional features like a premium business email, a free 100GB backup quota, and web server protection.

 Back to the standard plans.
 Regardless of which one you choose, all of them include 10TB of bandwidth, DDoS protection, a firewall, and monitoring.
 You also get to choose which control panel you’d like to use.